Starting a business

 Find the right place to start-up in different EU countries:

 - Czech Republicczcsen

 * Information not yet provided by national authorities

 As an EU citizen you are entitled to:

-- set up your own business (even as a sole trader) in any EU country (or Iceland, Norway or Liechtenstein)
+- set up your own business (even as a sole trader) in any EU country, Iceland, Norway or Liechtenstein

-- setting up possible in no more than 3 working days
+- setting up in no more than 3 working days

 - completing all procedures through a single administrative body